cap-js/advanced-event-mesh/README.md

 }
 ```

+Finally, your app must be bound to an instance of service `SAP Integration Suite, advanced event mesh` with plan `aem-validation-service`.
+Please see [Validation of VMR Provisioning](https://help.sap.com/docs/sap-integration-suite/advanced-event-mesh/validation-of-vmr-provisioning) for how-to as well as background information.

 ## Support, Feedback, Contributing

 This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/cap-js/advanced-event-mesh/issues).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).